kircherlab/ReMM/Snakemake/Readme.txt

 Download of data.
 Each feature is downloaded and preprocessed by a separate Snakemake rule (rules/features).
 This modularization is needed due to different data sources and due to the non-identical preprocessing steps.
 The download  is managed by a config file (config/featuresConfig38.json) that contains the download links and the nessasary meta information for the processing steps.

+To run Snakemake workflow, you need to give Snakemake the name of the file you want to be calculated.
+E.g. to get the cross-validation ReMM scores for GRCh38, you need to run

+snakemake output/predictions/hg38/SNVs.hg38.cv.predictions.txt;

+to get the training data:
+snakemake output/features/annotated/hg38/SNVs.hg38.data.txt;

+and to get the Feature VCF - a file containing feature values for all genomic positions:

+snakemake output/features/combined/hg38/featureSet.hg38.vcf.gz